 Unhealthy foods are usually more attractive and delicious.
 Everyone loves to eat junk food, fried items, savories full of spices, and many sugar-filled meals.
 But those who know the worth of their health do not indulge in unhealthy eating practices during Ramadan.

 Unhealthy eating practices can lead to serious health issues during Ramadan.
 When your stomach remains empty for the whole day during fasting, you should fill it with a healthy diet to give it the proper time to digest the food.
-Oily and spicy foods make your stomach do overwork, and that increases the acidity in your stomach and disturb your whole digestive system.
+Oily and spicy foods make your stomach do overwork, and that increases the acidity in your stomach and disturbs your whole digestive system.

 Similarly, unhealthy eating practices also cause constipation and bloating, which is a very unpleasant condition during Ramadan.